RedHatGov/redhatgov.github.io/content/workshops/rhosp_101/8_using_the_cli.md

 > First we need to get the network UUID for private-b network

 ```
-$ neutron net-list
+$ openstack network list
 ```

 {{< figure src="../images/lab7-using-clis-9.png" title="Lab 7 Figure 9: Neutron Network List with the UUID Highlighted for private-b network" >}}

 {{% alert info %}}
 Note that your Network UUID will be unique.
-In this example the value is: 8d6afc30-ac5e-4e27-8276-15998a3a917a
+In this example the value is: ad8293a8-fe01-4a83-a461-af663853c1f4
 {{% /alert %}}

 > Run the following command to boot a nova instance using the m1.tiny flavor, and the newest cirros image that we uploaded earlier in this lab.